 4. Marconi was one of history’s youngest Nobel Laureates

-When Marconi received his Nobel Prize for physics, he was only 35 years old – making him one of the youngest winners in history.
+When Marconi received his Nobel Prize in physics, he was only 35 years old – making him one of the youngest winners in history.

 The Nobel Prize was awarded to Guglielmo Marconi in 1909, although he shared the accolade with Karl Braun, a German physicist known for creating the cathode ray tube (the technology used for initial televisions).

-Both men were recognised for their contributions to the development of wireless telegraphy.
+Both men were recognized for their contributions to the development of wireless telegraphy.